Fantom-foundation/go-opera/docs/attacks.md

 Suppose that the pair of event blocks (x, y) has same generation g.
 Then, all nodes must detect two event blocks before generation g+2.
-By the witness definition, each witness supra-shares more than 2n/3 previous witnesses.
-For this reason, when two witnesses in g + 1 are selected, they must supra-share same the witnesses which are more than one-thirds of witnesses in g.
-This means that more than n/3 witnesses in g + 1 share both two witnesses which include the pair respectively.
-With the witness definition and previous explanation, all witness in g + 2 share both the pairs.
+By the clotho definition, each clotho supra-shares more than 2n/3 previous clothos.
+For this reason, when two clothos in g + 1 are selected, they must supra-share same the clothos which are more than one-thirds of clothos in g.
+This means that more than n/3 clothos in g + 1 share both two clothos which include the pair respectively.
+With the clotho definition and previous explanation, all clotho in g + 2 share both the pairs.
 Thus, all nodes detect the double spending event blocks at g+2 or earlier.